RockHounding.Org

 Latest Finds

 These three stunning pieces have been submitted from our community around the world.
 The image on the left is a stunning malachite crystal, growing in a very unique formation.
-In the middle is a marge amythest geode with fantastic crystal structure.
+In the middle is a large amythest geode with fantastic crystal structure.
 On the right is a fossilized megaladon tooth found on the beaches of Oregon.

 Find Rocks Near Me!